Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Discussion

 \section{Discussion}

 In this work, we theoretically studied the dynamics of the population-imbalanced ultracold fermions in an optical lattice.
-Considering a Feshbach coupling that enables the fermionic atoms to form bosonic molecules, the fluctuation of the condensate fraction is probed.
-We showed that beyond a small threshold value of the Feshbach detuning, the dynamics of the condensate fraction is always periodic in nature.
-This implies that the oscillation is not just a small ``fluctuation", rather, it is embedded in the mean-field description of the system itself : the periodic dynamics is sustained throughout the course of time.
+Considering a Feshbach coupling that enables the fermionic atoms to form bosonic molecules, we showed that beyond a small threshold value of the Feshbach detuning, the dynamics of the condensate fraction are always periodic.
+This implies that the oscillation is not just a small ``fluctuation", rather, it is embedded in the mean-field description of the system itself: the periodic dynamics is sustained throughout the course of time.
 This result is independent of the amount of imbalance present in the system, as well as of the pairing structure.

-In particular, we considered different pairing structures that arise in population-imbalanced fermionic systems, viz., Breached Pair (BP1 and BP2), Phase Separation (PS), Fulde-Ferrel-Larkin-Ovchinikov(FFLO).
+In particular, we considered different pairing structures that arise in population-imbalanced fermionic systems, viz., Breached Pair (BP1 and BP2), Phase Separation (PS), Fulde-Ferrel-Larkin-Ovchinikov (FFLO).
 Using the exact values of the Feshbach-resonance parameters of $^6\mbox{Li}$ and $^{40}\mbox{K}$, we calculated the oscillation frequencies of the condensate fraction for each of these phases, and in different dimensions.
 The result is presented in the form of frequency ($\omega$) versus Feshbach detuning ($\epsilon_b$) plots.
-Again, we observed that neither the nature of the pairing (i.e., whether it is BP1/BP2/PS/FFLO), nor the choice of the samples ( e.g., $^6\mbox{Li}$ or $^{40}\mbox{K}$) / dimensionality (1, 2 or 3 dimension) affects the overall qualitative description : The $\omega$ vs. $\epsilon_b$ curve always shows a straight-line like behaviour.
-This also implies that the dynamics of the population-imbalanced system in an optical lattice is markedly different from that in a harmonic trap/ homogeneous system.
+Again, we observed that neither the nature of the pairing (i.e., whether it is BP1/ BP2 /PS /FFLO) nor the choice of the atoms ( e.g., $^6\mbox{Li}$ or $^{40}\mbox{K}$), dimensionality (1, 2 or 3 dimensions) affects the overall qualitative description: The $\omega$ vs. $\epsilon_b$ curve always shows a straight-line like behaviour.
+This also implies that the dynamics of the population-imbalanced system in an optical lattice is markedly different from that in a harmonic trap/ homogeneous system \cite{continuous}.